aquariumbio/aquarium/doc/Krill.md

 	take items, interactive: true,  method: "boxes"
 ```

 which displays a new page to the user for every freezer box required to take the items.
 A diagram of the freezer box is shown and the user can check the items as (s)he takes them.
+Any items not in freezer boxes are displayed in a final page that simply lists the remaining items and their locations.

 Note that when the protocol is done with the items, it should release them.
 The simplest form for release is